jimmyzhang2003/coms-3102-final-project/README.md

 ## Deployment

 Currently, both the client and server are deployed using Vercel.
 The frontend code (and the main app) is deployed at https://coms-3102-final-project-client.vercel.app/, while the backend code is deployed at https://coms-3102-final-project-server.vercel.app/.
-To note, for the backend code, Vercel converted the Express.js routes to serverless functions.
+To note, for the backend code, Vercel converts the Express routes into serverless functions.

 ## Preview